vansh-21/Comparison-of-various-ML-Classifiers-in-credit-risk-analysis/README.md

 # Comparison-of-various-ML-Classifiers-in-credit-risk-analysis

-# Credit Risk Analysis using LightGBM and SMOTE

 This project aims to develop a robust machine learning pipeline to predict credit risk using the Light Gradient Boosting Machine (LightGBM) model, combined with SMOTE (Synthetic Minority Over-sampling Technique) to address class imbalance.
 The solution is benchmarked against other popular classifiers such as XGBoost, Random Forest, and Logistic Regression.

 ## 🚀 Objectives